JetBrains/intellij-sdk-docs/code_samples/kotlin_demo/README.md

 ## Quickstart

-Simple Kotlin Demo project is an example of the Kotlin-based plugin that provides the most straightforward action implemented by the [HelloAction.kt][file:HelloAction] Kotlin class.
+Simple Kotlin Demo project is an example of a minimal Kotlin-based plugin that provides the most straightforward action implemented by the [HelloAction.kt][file:HelloAction] Kotlin class.

 Action, added to the Main Menu, shows a message dialog when invoked.